qkzk/fm/development.md

   Themes should be stored in `~/.config/fm/syntect_themes/` and can either be .tmTheme (textmate-themes) or .themedump (compressed).
   All textmate themes should be compatible.
 You can find more themes here : https://github.com/filmgirl/textmate-themes If anything goes wrong while loading your theme, it defaults to monokai which is hardcoded.
 It should never fail.
+- Display inode number after size in context menu, opened with (Alt + t) or (Right Click)

 **Bugfixes :**